Daltons 40L Garden Time Compost

 To help your alstroemeria produce a constant run of flowers, it is best to feed it.
 You can do this with a slow-release fertiliser, which should cover the entire flowering period.

 The Peruvian lily multiplies by division.
-It is one of those perennials that will expand over time, and actually needs to be divided if it becomes crowded.
+It's one of those perennials that'll expand over time, and actually needs to be divided if it becomes crowded.

 To divide your alstroemeria: